Shchusia/orchestrator_service/orch_serv/orchestrator/README.md

 ```

 #### Create flow
-> A chain of blocks connected by one processing goal is actually one task
+> A chain of blocks connected by one processing goal is considered as one task

 ```python
 from typing import Optional